Jsinger808/eWorldAccessRequest/README.md

 ![POST4](screenshots/POST4.jpg)

-##### PUT Request preserves previous legitimate entry and updates Employee by removing absent Access Group from DB while adding new Access Group:
+##### PUT Request preserves previous legitimate fields and updates Employee by removing absent Access Groups from DB while adding a new Access Group:

-* In this PUT, Access Group 37 & 38 have been removed, but Access Group 39 is added.
+* In this PUT, Access Group 37 & 38 have been removed, but Access Group 39 has been added.

 ![PUT1](screenshots/PUT1.jpg)